Summer Session

 In terms of what you can expect from them academically, pre-college students:

-• have the ability to take on undergraduate-level material, but need some additional scaffolding as they make the transition to working in an undergraduate environment, with its different expectations and structure.
+• They have the ability to take on undergraduate-level material, but need some additional scaffolding as they make the transition to working in an undergraduate environment, with its different expectations and structure.

 Rich Kron (Astrophysics)